flevour/jquery-addressPicker/README.md

 ## Installation

-This plugin depends on jQuery (used with jQuery 1.8.2), bootstrap-typahead (version 2.2.1) and Google Maps.
+This plugin depends on jQuery (it was tested with jQuery 1.8.2), bootstrap-typahead (version 2.2.1) and Google Maps.
 ```
     <script src="js/jquery-1.8.2.min.js"></script>
     <script src="js/bootstrap-typeahead.js"></script>